preeti13parihar/CMPE_283_Assignment1-intel/README.md

 make menuconfig

-Check for number of processing units available using nproc in our case its 2:
+Check for number of processing units available using nproc and use sudo make modules_install to install parts of the kernel:

-nproc

-sudo make -j 2 && sudo make modules_install -j 2 && sudo make install -j 2
+nproc(It will result number of available processing units in our case its 2 )

 Use update-grub command to automatically look for the /boot folder and adds them to the grub’s config file: